 The problem with this is in creating a short argument about why it’s OK for forum moderators to have rules for their space it also rules employment repercussions as an area outside what we should care about.
 In doing so, this rules a large portion of life outside the free speech game.
 Which is bad when the largest practical restriction to people’s speech is more likely to come from their employer than their government.

 I think a democratic society does actually imply there should be private duties to forward freedom of speech.
 Where at-will employment exists, being fired for what you say on social media is a much more pressing concern than the government locking you up for it.
 The ability of employers to restrict discussions that would be of benefit to the public (gagging clauses when leaving employment for instance) isn’t xkcd-freedom of speech — but is an obvious problem that a conception of freedom of speech could, and should have something to say on.

-Maybe the most general point in this area is the idea that freedom of speech isn’t freedom from consequences.
+One of the most general point made is the idea that freedom of speech isn’t freedom from consequences.
 You can say what you want, but you can’t stop me disliking it, or taking action against you accordingly (not buying your book, firing you, etc).
 Again, sounds good, but it’s ridiculous to say I’m free to say what I want if saying some things affects my ability to pay rent (a strong social safety net is pro-free speech!).
 I’m not sure what free speech means if it doesn’t contain, to a significant degree, freedom from consequences.
-I think most people would say being physically attacked would be an un-acceptable consequence — and so reframe as “freedom from legal consequences” — but the law is what we say it is so it’s all up for debate really.

 Ultimately, we just have to argue about this.
 It’s a on-going negotiation that needs to constantly react to how speech is actually being used and will be messy and contentious and go on literally forever.
 It’s annoying but we’re not really going to crack this in a one-liner.